Kellmey/King-James/README.md

 # King-James
-A static web page used to display marketing campaigns.
-Tech stack used HTML, CSS, Bootstrap
+A static web page used to display marketing campaigns for King James Digtal.
+Tech stack used HTML & CSS.